Brownfield Register for Tunbridge Wells borough

 In 2017, the government introduced a new requirement for local planning authorities to compile and publish a Brownfield Register, listing all brownfield sites considered suitable and available for housing development, having regard to criteria set out in Regulation 4 of the Town and Country Planning (Brownfield Land Register) Regulations 2017.

-The Brownfield Register comprises a standard set of information that needs to be reviewed annually and made publicly available to help provide certainty for developers and communities and encourage investment in local areas.
+The Brownfield Register comprises a nationally prescribed standard set of information that is reviewed annually and made publicly available.
+The Register seeks to provide certainty for developers and encourage investment in local areas and assisting in supporting economic growth.

 In accordance with the criteria, any sites for consideration must be: